Chirality Breaking of Majorana Edge Modes Induced by Chemical Potential Shifts: Introduction

 The chiral Majorana fermion, as a quasiparticle, can be realized at the edge of 2D topological materials \cite{Read&Green2000}.
 Specifically, heterostructures \cite{Fu_liang_2008} composed of a quantum anomalous Hall (QAH) insulator and an $s$-wave superconductor are considered as a promising platform to host Majorana edge modes \cite{Qi_2010}.
 These modes propagate along the edges unidirectionally [see Fig. \ref{chiral}(a)], which is why they are referred to as chiral Majorana fermion modes or chiral Majorana edge modes \cite{Qi_2010,Chung_2011,Wang_2015,PNAS}.

 These edge modes in heterostructure were studied in the special case where the effective chemical potential of the QAH insulator is zero, $\mu = 0$ \cite{Qi_2010,Yue2025}.
 In this scenario, the edge states exhibit a linear dispersion relation, as shown in Fig. \ref{chiral}(b).
-However, in practical experimental realizations, the chemical potential in the topological insulator layer is often shifted due to finite-size effect of the superconductor \cite{2017_Finite,Metallization2018,Metallization2022,Qiao2024,Yue2025,qiao2025sizeoptimizationobserveingmajorana}.
-Therefore, it is necessary to study the edge states of this system when $\mu$ is not zero.
+However, in practical experimental realizations, the chemical potential in the topological insulator layer can deviate by several meV due to finite-size effect of the superconductor \cite{2017_Finite,Metallization2018,Metallization2022,2019_Awoga_Cayao,Qiao2024,Yue2025,qiao2025sizeoptimizationobserveingmajorana}.
+Therefore, it is necessary to study the edge states of this system when $\mu$ is not zero \cite{Legendre2024}.